Developing World / LMICs

 While Cures Within Reach is disease-agnostic and geography-agnostic, some of our funding partners have strategic interests in specific geographic regions.
 Therefore, in addition to our disease-specific repurposing communities, we work to increase the repurposing research focused on improving the quality and length of life within the Developing World, specifically low and low-middle income countries (LMICs, as defined by the World Bank) through the speed and cost-effectiveness of medical repurposing.

-Our events and research within the the Developing World Repurposing Community all focus on connecting our many stakeholder groups together in our shared goal: driving more treatments to more patients more quickly through repurposing.
+Our events and research within the the Developing World / LMIC Repurposing Community all focus on connecting our many stakeholder groups together in our shared goal: driving more treatments to more patients more quickly through repurposing.

 Open Funding Opportunity for the Developing World / LMICs: